With pretty flowers, crisp green pods, climbing tendrils and delicate leaves, peas are an attractive and delicious addition to any kitchen garden.

 - As a general guide, sow seeds directly into moist soil or seed raising mix 2-3cm (1in) deep.

-If you are growing more than one variety, separate them in different containers or garden beds if you want to save seed so their vines don’t intermingle and you can correctly identify them.
+- If you are growing more than one variety, separate them in different containers or garden beds if you want to save seed.
+This way, their vines don’t intermingle and you can correctly identify them.

 Both climbing and dwarf pea varieties need support.
 Maximise vertical space by training climbers to grow up corn stalks; a boundary fence; lattice; stakes; a trellis; tepee/tripod; or frame with wires, string or horizontals every 20cm or so to support their growth.